 \subsubsection{Projective representation of $\theta_{\Ll,S}$}

-We want to define in this section a map of Lie algebras $\PP T_{\h,S} \colon \theta_{L,S} \to \PP\End(\Hhn{\V})$ which is induced by $T_\h$ and which will lead, in a second time, to a projective connection on the sheaves of conformal blocks.
+We define in this section a map of Lie algebras $\PP T_{\h,S} \colon \theta_{L,S} \to \PP\End(\Hhn{\V})$ which is induced by $T_\h$ and which will lead, in a second time, to a projective connection on the sheaves of covacua.
+By duality, this will induce a projective connection on conformal blocks.
 The construction of $\PP T_{\h,S}$ in the classical case is the content of \cite[Corollary 3.3]{looijenga2005conformal}.

 Let $F^0\theta_{\Ll/S}$ be the subsheaf of $\theta_{\Ll/S}$ given by those derivations $D$ such that $D(F^1\!\Ll) \in F^1\!\Ll$, and similarly we set $F^0\theta_{\Ll,S}$ to be the subsheaf of $\theta_{\Ll,S}$ whose elements $D$ satisfy $D(F^1\!\Ll) \in F^1\!\Ll$.